 For savory options consider making your own Herbes de Provence.
-This is a traditional french blend of spices which I like to add to my herbal vinaigrette in the winter when fresh herbs are not readily available.
-It’s also a great dry rub on chicken.
-I’ve even heard that some like to sprinkle it on their omelette.
+This is a traditional French blend of spices that I like to add to my herbal vinaigrette in the winter when fresh herbs are not readily available.
+It's also a great dry rub on chicken.
+I've even heard that some like to sprinkle it on their omelets.

 You can also make lavender vinegar for salad dressings, as a meat or vegetable marinade, even for cleaning the house.
-Lavender has natural antibacterial qualities along with the vinegar make it a nice choice for homemade cleaners.
+Lavender is said to have natural antibacterial qualities along with the vinegar making it a nice choice for homemade cleaners.

-If you are already growing it, you must cooking with lavender a try in the kitchen.
-Don’t have lavender growing in your garden?
-You can purchase culinary or food grade lavender online.
+If you are already growing it, you must give cooking with lavender a try in the kitchen.
+Don't have lavender growing in your garden?
+You can purchase culinary or food-grade lavender online.